 The verbal form te-aru is one of those constructions that catches many students by surprise.
-At first glance, it seems like just another variation of Japanese, but when diving into its usage, one realizes that it carries a quite specific and even subtle meaning.
-The biggest challenge lies in the fact that we do not have a direct equivalent in other languages, which ends up requiring more from the student's contextual reasoning.
+At first glance, it seems just another variation of Japanese, but diving into its use reveals that it carries a quite specific, even subtle meaning.
+The biggest challenge lies in the fact that we do not have a direct equivalent in other languages, which ends up requiring more from the student’s contextual reasoning.

-Before understanding how to use this form correctly, it is essential to comprehend the logic behind it: te-aru describes an action that was done with a purpose and whose result is still present.
-It is not just about what happened, but about the current state generated by it.
-This construction is extremely common in Japanese everyday life — often used so naturally that it goes unnoticed.
+Before understanding how to use this form correctly, it is essential to grasp the logic behind it: te-aru describes an action that was done with a purpose and whose result is still present.
+It is not just about what happened, but about the current state generated by that action.
+This construction is extremely common in everyday Japanese — often used so naturally that it goes unnoticed.

 The form te-aru is composed of the conjugation of the main verb in the te form, followed by the verb ある (aru), which indicates the existence of something inanimate.
-However, this combination does not serve to indicate just existence, but rather the result of an action done intentionally.
+This combination, however, does not serve to indicate just existence, but rather the result of an action done intentionally.

 To understand better, see the example:

-- The door is open (and someone opened it for a purpose).
+- ドアが開けてある (Doa ga akete aru) → The door is open (and someone opened it with a purpose).

 In this case, we are not simply informing that the door is open.
 We are saying that someone opened the door with a specific intention, and it remains in that state.

-In this first excerpt we will see the words that will appear during this Post, so that you are already familiar with what will come next.
+In this first section, we will see the words that will appear throughout this article, so that you are already familiar with what will come next.

 - テレビ : Television